Materials-Consortia/OPTIMADE/optimade.rst

 - :query-url:`http://example.com/optimade/v0.9/structures/exmpl%3Astruct_3232823`
 - :query-url:`http://example.com/optimade/v0.9/calculations/232132`

-The requirements for property inclusion are the same as defined in section `Entry Listing Endpoints`_.
+The rules for which properties are to be present for an entry in the response are the same as defined in section `Entry Listing Endpoints`_.

 Single Entry URL Query Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~